 Keep keeping it real.
 Don’t relegate the discussion of larger context to the beginning of a course.
 Keep bringing students back to the real world application of what they are learning.
 This can be as simple as showing how a concept is used in a familiar application or program (e.g., how hash maps are used in natural language processing to predict what a user will type into a search engine).

 Highlight the people.
 To help students see the people behind the concepts, refer to the contributions of an individual or group.
-A great story is Grace Hopper and her team at the US Navy coining the phrase, "computer bug.”
+A great story is Grace Hopper and her team at Harvard University finding a literal bug in one of their machines.

 Examples from the collection